 in a Pecan Shell

 community got a grist mill (steam powered) around 1870 and by the

-mid 1880s there were two more as well as a sawmill and three general stores.
+mid 1880s there were two more as well as a sawmill and three general

-just 75 around this time, growing to perhaps a
+The population was just 75 around this time, growing to perhaps a

 No records are available for the period covering the Great Depression

 but these factors as well as school consolidation (with schools in

 Businesses closed as well as the post office and only a church and

 cemetery were left (with scattered housing).
 By the 1990s, despite